 Two Phase Commit Protocol in Rust and Go

 My friends and I were talking about what happens when you buy something online and your payment fails halfway through.
 Like, does your money just disappear?
 How do systems make sure that doesn’t happen?
 We ended up going down a rabbit hole and decided to build our own two phase commit protocol.
-I used Rust for the coordinator and Go for the microservices, which turned out to be a pretty good combination.
+I used Rust for the coordinator and Go for the microservices.

 Two phase commit (2PC) is basically a voting system for distributed transactions.
 Either everyone agrees to do something, or nobody does it.
-It’s like when you’re trying to pick a restaurant with friends: if anyone vetoes the choice, you start over.
+Think of it like picking a restaurant with friends - if anyone says no, you have to start over.

 What We Built